-Editor's Note — Coronavirus cases remain high across the globe.
+Editor’s Note: Coronavirus cases remain high across the globe.
 Health officials caution that travel increases your chances of getting and spreading the virus.
 Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on September 22.
+Below is information on what to know if you still plan to travel, last updated on December 1, 2022.

-All Disney parks around the world are now open to visitors, though Covid-19 restrictions remain in place.
+All Disney parks around the world are now open to visitors, though Covid-19 restrictions remain in place in many of them.

 All three of the California Disney resort’s hotels are open.

-As for the Florida park's hotels, many have already reopened.
-Disney's Animal Kingdom Lodge reopened on August 26.
+As for the Florida park’s hotels, all have already reopened.

 What’s on offer